kcohen1997/Now-Playing-On-West-End/README.md

-# Current Broadway Show List
+# Now Playing on West End

 This project aggregates Broadway show data from multiple sources and presents it in one easy-to-read website.
 Updated every week, this website displays important information such as a show's closing date and whether the show is considered a play or musical.